LATERAL EXTENSOMETER AZA1171

 Q1: What is a lateral extensometer used for?

-A: It is used to measure lateral deformation in concrete specimens during compressive loading.
+It measures lateral deformation of concrete specimens during compressive loading.

-A: Yes, it works with most standard compression and universal testing machines.
+Yes, it is compatible with most standard compression and universal testing machines.

 Additional information